 Subject line researcher.

-- Type some terms into the
+- Type several phrases into the

-Subject line terms field on the
+Subject line terms field and press the

-In addition to the Subject Line Research tool, consider creating an A/B Split campaign to experiment with two subject lines on the same campaign.
+In addition to the Subject Line Research tool, consider creating an A/B Split Campaign to experiment with two subject lines on the same campaign.

-- The best subject lines are straightforward
+- The best subject lines are straightforward.

 Sounds simple, but subject lines should describe the subject of your email.
 When it comes to email marketing, the best subject lines tell what's inside, and the worst subject lines sell what's inside.

-- Don't confuse newsletters with promotions
+- Don't confuse newsletters with promotions.

 If your email is a newsletter, put the name and issue of the newsletter in your subject line, because that's what's inside.
 If your email is a special promotion, tell your subscribers what's inside.
 Either way, don't write your subject lines like advertisements.

-- Always set your subscribers' expectations during the opt-in process about what kinds of emails they'll be receiving
+- Always set your subscribers' expectations during the opt-in process about what kinds of emails they'll be receiving.

 If subscribers signed up to receive updates on your company, don’t send an email with a subject line like, “10% Discount!
 Open Now!”
 On the other hand, if your subscribers specifically opted in to receive discounts and promotions, there’s nothing wrong with saying there’s a coupon inside.

-groups and segments for your list
+- Use groups and segments for your list.

 Collecting subscriber data to use with groups and segments helps target subscribers who are most interested in what you have to say.
 If your subscriber data indicates that someone is interested in vegetarian recipes, then they probably won’t open an email with a subject line about the 10 best meat recipes.
 If subscribers provide information to help target your message to them, then use it.
 Otherwise, you’re cluttering their inbox with emails they don’t want and likely won’t open.